625-777 Pacific St rezoning application

 When Vancouver House was planned, there was to be a signalled intersection where Rolston meets Pacific from the South.
 Will that still be the case now that Rolston will be extended to intersect Pacific from the North?

-Gerry Ghikas asked almost 3 years ago
+Gerry Ghikas asked over 3 years ago

 The proposed road network including new signal interchange can be viewed on the Granville Bridge Connector open house boards which can be found here on slide 19: